vmware/vmware-aria-operations-integration-sdk/docs/guides/extending_an_existing_management_pack.md

 mysql-connector-python>=8.0.32
 ```

+???+ note

-> Note: We can also remove the `psutil` library, as that is only used in the sample code
+    We can also remove the `psutil` library, as that is only used in the sample code
-> that we will be replacing.
+    that we will be replacing.
 However, we would then no longer be able to run `mp-test`
-> until we have removed the sample code that depends on `psutil`, so for now we will
+    until we have removed the sample code that depends on `psutil`, so for now we will
-> keep it.
+    keep it.

 #### Modify the adapter definition to add fields for connecting to MySQL